pelparp/SolrDecoder/README.md

 # SolrDecoder

 ## About SolrDecoder
-SolrDecoder is a tool to decode compressed base64 strings present in CS files associated with the SUNBURST backdoor.
-The tool takes in a CS file that contains an encoded payload and provides a decoded CS file and a CSV containing a list of encoded and the corresponding decoded strings.
+SolrDecoder is a tool to decode compressed base64 strings present in .cs files associated with the SUNBURST backdoor.
+It looks for content between "OrionImprovementBusinessLayer.ZipHelper.Unzip("/*content*/") and attempts to decode the content.
+The tool takes in a .cs file that contains an encoded payload and provides a decoded CS file and a CSV containing a list of encoded and the corresponding decoded strings.

 ## Usage